I, Robot (2004 Film)

 Set in Chicago in 2035, highly intelligent robots fill public service positions throughout the world, operating under three laws to keep humans safe.
 Detective Del Spooner (Smith) investigates the alleged suicide of U.S. Robotics founder Alfred Lanning (Cromwell) and believes that a human-like robot called Sonny murdered him.[4]

 I, Robot was released in the United States on July 16, 2004.
 Produced with a budget of $120 million, the film grossed $346 million worldwide and received mixed reviews from critics, with praise for the visual effects and acting but criticism of the plot.
-At the 77th Academy Awards, the film was nominated for Best Visual Effects, but lost to Spider-Man 2.
+At the 77th Academy Awards, the film was nominated for Best Visual Effects, losing to Spider-Man 2.

 Plot